 Hirsutism is the growth of excessive hair and is caused by hormone changes usually associated with puberty, pregnancy, and menopause, but medications, obesity and illness may also be a factor.
 You should visit your doctor if you are worried for a diagnosis of the root cause and prevention of more hair being activated but you will need to see an electrologist for treatment as once the hair has been activated it will not go away on its own.

 For unknown reasons, some women have hair follicles that are abnormally sensitive to androgens.
 Androgen levels are normal and menstrual periods occur regularly in these patients.
 This tendency to develop hirsutism is genetic but the cause is not known.

-You will not be able to have any treatment if you are pregnant, have Hepatitis, HIV, electronic implants, bruising, recent scarring, cuts or abrasions, active dermatitis, active herpes simplex and other similar conditions.
+You will not be able to have any treatment if you are in the first trimester of pregnancy, or have Hepatitis, HIV, electronic implants. bruising Recent scarring, cuts or abrasions, active dermatitis, active herpes simplex and other similar conditions on the area should not be treated .
 If you are currently on Roaccutane/Accutane(TM) or have taken this oral acne treatment within the last year you will not be able to have treatment as your skin may react badly.
 If you are diabetic you will not be able to have any treatment on your hands, feet or lower legs.

 If you are coming from Wells direction on the A371 after the welcome to Shepton Mallet sign look out for Bowlish infants school, then Bowlish House Hotel and turn left up Forum Lane by the Horse Shoe Inn, we are 100 yards up on the left.
 Maps and these directions